Liam Kirk (ice hockey): Junior

-Kirk was selected 189th overall (in the 7th Round) in the 2018 NHL Entry Draft by the Arizona Coyotes.
+Kirk was selected in the 7th round, 189th overall, in the 2018 NHL Entry Draft by the Arizona Coyotes.
 He became the first player born and trained in England to be drafted into the NHL.
 Kirk was selected 8th overall in the CHL Import Draft later in June and played for the Peterborough Petes of the Ontario Hockey League (OHL).

 European loan spells

 With the 2020–21 OHL season not scheduled to begin until December 2020, due to the COVID-19 pandemic, Kirk opted to remain in Europe initially signing a loan for Swedish Hockeyettan side Hanhals IF on a short-term deal on 17 October 2020.

 In February 2021, Kirk temporarily returned to the UK by signing on loan with NIHL side Sheffield Steeldogs ahead of their Spring Cup series.
 In March 2021, Kirk was named as part of the Sheffield Steelers squad for the 2021 'Elite Series'.